JTFouquier/explana/readme.md

 Authored by Jennifer Therese Fouquier

+**Free for academic use.** For other licensing information and user guide can be found at [explana.io](https://www.explana.io)

-This project is under active development.
-Please contact me with any issues, suggestions or questions at jennietf@gmail.com.
+Please contact me with any issues, suggestions or questions at jennifer@explana.io

 ## EXPLANA: A user-friendly workflow for EXPLoratory ANAlysis and feature selection in longitudinal and cross-sectional microbiome studies